WeblateOrg/weblate/docs/faq.rst

 .. versionchanged:: 4.2

-   Translators can translate all components within a project in single run.
+   Translators can translate all the components of a project into a specific language as a whole.

 .. _faq-codes: